 - Additional tips on how to move artwork

 Post a task with your price in mind, then get offers.

 Moving to a new city or region can be extra tiring, especially if you have fragile items like fine art.
 Whether you’re relocating to a new flat locally or in another region, your artwork should be packed well.
 Shattered glass, stains, and scratches are an art collector’s worst nightmare!
 That said, this guide will teach you how to protect your precious pieces in transit.

 What do you need to pack artwork?

 When packing and handling art, you must prepare the right materials to protect your art in transit.
-Some might seem unfamiliar but are readily available in your local arts and crafts stores.
-Whether you need to pack a big load or just a few items, these are the tools and supplies you’re going to need:
+These are the tools and supplies you’re going to need:

 - Packing/artist tape